webdesignberlin/grunt-styleguide-colors/README.md

 ### Usage Examples

 #### Basic Usage
-Define a Source File with a scss Map like this:
+Define a source file with a scss map like this:

 ```scss
 /* <@colors */